openebs/openebs/k8s/upgrades/1.0.0-1.1.0/README.md

 Starting with 1.1.0-RC2, the upgrade steps have been changed to eliminate the need for downloading scripts.
 You can use `kubectl` to trigger an upgrade job using Kubernetes Job spec.
-The following instructions provide detials on how to create your Upgrade Job specs.
+The following instructions provide details on how to create your Upgrade Job specs.

 ### Upgrade the OpenEBS Jiva PV